 Where to go in Amsterdam – I am Amsterdam sign.

-Fun things to do in Amsterdam with teenagers – Madame Tussauds Amsterdam
+Fun things to do around Amsterdam with tweens – Madame Tussauds Amsterdam

 See popular figures from sports, entertainment and politics sculptured out of wax.
 Your kids can get pictures taken with there favourites.
 I have a picture with James Bond lol.